CIBERER/Scourge-COVID19/README.md

 <!-- --------------------------------- Section --------------------------------->

-## Access to the results of this study
+## Access to the results of SCOURGE studies

 Requesters should access the request form here: https://redcap.ciberisciii.es/surveys/?s=CMHFLDHXPALX3AAL

 Requesters should provide the following information: full name and title of the PI, affiliation, and a brief description of the project and the aims where the data is to be used.
 They should also explicitly indicate that the data requester also agrees to: use the data only as part of that indicated research, not redistribute the data outside the project without permission, acknowledge the provenance of the data in any dissemination of results.

-The SCOURGE Board of Directors will review the submitted request.
+The <a href="https://www.scourge-covid.org/" title="SCOURGE website">SCOURGE</a> Board of Directors will review the submitted request.
 Within a few days, an email from **`formulariosScourge-CD[at]ciberer[dot]es`** with the instructions and the link for data downloading will be obtained in response.

 <p align="right">
   <a href="https://github.com/CIBERER/Scourge-COVID19" title="Up">